mhayne35/ITSC4155Project/readme.md

 Mason Scarbro

+## Dependencies
+* PostgreSQL 17.2
+* Some version of Python 3 (I don't know, just use the latest version)
+* psycopg2 (used for createDB.py)
+  * If you're getting a ModuleNotFound error it's probably installing the package to the wrong installation of Python.
+To solve this do "py -m pip install psycopg2" instead of just "pip install psycopg2".

 ## HELP HOW DO I USE POSTGRESQL
 1. INSTALL POSTGRESQL 17.2 ON YOUR MACHINE. https://www.postgresql.org/download/
   * Because I am lazy, use the password "password" and default settings for everything.